AmerikanischerAdler/go_navy/README.md

 ## Installation

-Open Terminal and Clone Repository
+Open Terminal and Clone Repository:

 ```bash
 git clone https://github.com/AmerikanischerAdler/go_navy
 ```

-If python3 or python3.11 is not installed on your machine, run:
+If python3 is not installed on your machine, run:

 **MacOS:**